-Our museum is divided into numerous rooms on two floors with each room being dedicated to a specific topic.
+Our museum is divided into numerous rooms on two floors, with each room being dedicated to a specific topic.
 Here you can find out more about the individual rooms and the objects exhibited in them.

 A Tour through our exhibition rooms